2/22/2024

 speaker

-That makes sense.
+Makes sense.
 That's helpful, John.
 Thank you.
 Maybe last one for me, for John Dunn maybe.
-John, maybe if you could discuss some of the strengths and weaknesses you see on the SHIFT platform and then just hone in on maybe what changes do you plan to make relative to prior leadership and where might there be continuity?
+John, maybe if you could discuss some of the strengths and weaknesses you see on the shift platform and then just hone in on maybe what changes do you plan to make relative to prior leadership and where might there be continuity?

 speaker